Master of Science Overview

 One hour of graduate seminar (ME 5120) is required for all students.
 Students register for this course in their first

-full−time graduate semester and are required to attend 80% of the seminars each semester until they graduate.
+full−time graduate semester and are required to attend 10 presentations each semester until they graduate.
 This may

-include any of the Department of Mechanical Engineering al seminars, as well as any external seminars approved in advance by the
+include any of the Department of Mechanical Engineering seminars, as well as any external seminars approved by the

 ME Graduate Advisor.

-You may find a seminar yourself and bring an abstract to the Advising Office IN ADVANCE for approval.
+Students may find a seminar themselves and bring an abstract to the Advising Office IN ADVANCE for approval.
 In either case, a feedback sheet must be picked up from the Advising Office before attending any seminars and it must be turned in to the Advising Office as soon as possible afterwards.

 All MS students must pass a final examination before graduating.
 The final examination requires a synthesis and application of knowledge acquired during the course of study and research leading to the master’s degree; no student should expect the evaluation to be based solely on performance in the classroom.
 A student who fails the final examination may repeat it after a period of two months or more.

 Thesis and Report Options

-Both the thesis and report options require a final presentation that is the thesis defense or the report presentation.
-This final presentation along with any questions asked of the candidate, including questions over the student’s course work, constitute the final examination.
+Both the thesis and report options require a final presentation that is either the thesis defense or the report presentation.
+This final presentation, along with any questions asked of the candidate (including questions over the student’s course work), constitute the final examination.

-The MS course−work only option requires a final examination to be administered by the ME departmental Graduate Advisor.
+The MS course−work only option requires a final examination to be administered by an assigned faculty member.
 The exam will be geared toward the student’s selected program.
 Coursework students should check with the Graduate Advisor regarding the format of the exam.